The Crooked Billet

 Nicholson’s Pubs are known for their individual style, exciting stories, and charming personalities — and The Crooked Billet is certainly no exception.

 Taking its name from a boomerang-shaped tree branch, The Crooked Billet is the oldest pub on the High Street, and the only one that’s not named after a shipping vessel.

 Our 16th century tavern is a grade 2 listed building and boasts historic seafaring connections.
 It’s existence spans more than 160 years, from the early 1850s, where a club was formed here to help sick fishermen.
 The club became known as the Billet Club.

 Grab a table and take a pew outside with friends or family at The Crooked Billet.
 We have ample outdoor seating for you to enjoy a drink or a meal from our seasonal and classic range of pub dishes.

 Our breakfast, lunch, and dinner menus offer everything you’d expect to find on any respectable, British pub menu, and so much more besides.
 Boasting an array of delicious sharers, through to classic main dishes, and succulent burgers, there’s a selection to suit every appetite.

 The Crooked Billet is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.

 In some places, we've temporarily reduced our opening hours, and some of the hours shown may not be accurate.
-Please call us before you visit if you need more information, or head to the Nicholson's Facebook page.
+Please call us before you visit if you need more information, or head to the Facebook page of The Crooked Billet.